 You can enter checks and deposits directly in a bank account register instead of using the Write Checks window and the Make Deposits window to create the transactions.
 Working directly in a bank account register allows you to work more quickly and lets you see the entire record of the account.

 To do this task:

-- From the Lists menu, go to Chart of Accounts then double click the bank account you want to use.
+- From the Lists menu, go to Chart of Accounts, then double-click the bank account that you want to use.

 - On the blank entry at the end of the register, enter the date, check or deposit number and payee.

 - For checks and fees: Enter the amount in the Payment field.

 - For deposits and interest earned: Enter the amount in the Deposit field.

 - For checks: Enter the name of the account you use to track this type of expense.